4 reasons to be a School Resource Officer

-A School Resource Officer’s daily contacts are powerful — the SRO is not only a protector, but a role model for many kids
+A School Resource Officer is not only a protector, but a role model for many kids

-“This pays off when they are in crisis.
+“This pays off when students are in crisis.
 They trust you and will come to you,” reasoned Officer Schott.
-For example there was the time a girl came into her office on the first day of school.
-It was a girl, who Schott had developed a rapport with and the middle school student sat down and confided that she had been experiencing repeated sexual assaults by a guardian.
+For example, there was the time a girl came into her office on the first day of school.
+Schott had previously developed a rapport with the middle school student who sat down and confided that she had been experiencing repeated sexual assaults by a guardian.
 Officer Schott conducted an investigation and was able to arrest the suspect, ending the torment the young lady was enduring.

 As a School Resource Officer, Schott has found an opportunity to be proactive.
-She has been able to teach Gang Resistance Education and Training (GREAT) to six graders, educate seventh graders on over the counter drugs and prescription drugs as well as Constitutional Law to eighth graders.
-She explains to them why police have the authority to do what they do and how they should react appropriately when stopped by the police.
+She has been able to teach Gang Resistance Education and Training (GREAT) to six graders, educate seventh graders on the dangers of over the counter drugs and prescription drugs, as well as explain Constitutional Law to eighth graders, outlining why police have the authority to do what they do and how they should react appropriately when stopped by the police.

 Instead of just writing a truancy ticket, she will often go to the home and find out why the child is truant.
 She has discovered that at times it has been because there have been problems directly related to the parents such as violence and abuse.